fieldtrip/website/workshop/hangzhou2026/acquisition.md

     cfg.fiducial.ini = ini;
     cfg.fiducial.lpa = lpa;
     cfg.fiducial.rpa = rpa;
-    cfg.method = '1020';
+    cfg.method = '1020'; % this results in the 5% system, see Oostenveld et al 2001
-    cfg.feedback = 'no';
+    cfg.feedback = 'yes';
     elec = ft_electrodeplacement(cfg, headshape);

-This results in more than 300 electrode positions on the head shape, since the extended 10-20 system includes the positions halfway between the 10-20 positions.
+This results in more than 300 electrode positions on the head shape, not only including the 20% positions but also the 10% and the 5% positions.
 We take the standard 10-20 montage with 19 positions, excluding Fpz and Oz.
 The actual number of sensors depends on the OPM system you have, here we use a small set to keep it simple.

     chansel = ft_channelselection({'eeg1020', '-Fpz', '-Oz'}, elec.label);